 This is unfortunate, since plurilingual education in Switzerland already begins in primary education with EOL (Eveil et ouverture aux langues: http://eole.irdp.ch/eole/) and is then promoted in secondary education primarily with courses in the home languages.
-In Switzerland, plurilingual education is in a strongly multicultural context.
+In Switzerland, plurilingual education inscribes itself in a strongly multicultural context.
 In large parts of Switzerland, the proportion of foreigners is around 30-50 per cent.
-Nevertheless, .
-By explicitly including plurilingual education, the elective subject could stimulate a debate on .this issue
+Nevertheless, the school has not given up its monolingual habitus.
+By explicitly including plurilingual education, the elective subject could stimulate a debate on the still prevailing habitus and set new impulses.